bouzouidja/MobilityDB-GCP/README.md

 (3 rows)
 ```
 ## Horizontal Scaling Guide
+The command below initiates a resizing operation of the current cluster by providing the appropriate parameters.
 ```bash
 # Make sure to export your environment variables, including POSTGRES_USER,
 # POSTGRES_PASSWORD, POSTGRES_PORT and POSTGRES_DB.